ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 alternative should be identified by unique name prefixed with `!` (`!cancel` and `!swap` for the `bid` box).
 Each alternative have specific spending conditions.
-In our example, when the `bid` box is spend by the `Cancel` transaction the `?buyer` condition should be satisfied, which can be read as "the signature of the buyer should be presented in the transaction".
+In our example, when the `bid` box is spend by the `Cancel` transaction the `?buyer` condition should be satisfied, which we read as "the signature of the buyer should be presented in the transaction".
 Therefore, only buyer can cancel the buy order.
 This "signature" condition is only required for `!cancel` spending alternative and not required for `!swap`.